 - Bounce rate – This is the percentage of visitors who leave your site after viewing only one page.

 The third factor to consider is relevance.
-Relevant visitors are ones who are interested in your product or service and have a need for it.
-They are not just randomly browsing the internet and came across your site by accident.
+Relevant visitors are those who are interested in your product or service and have a need for it.
+They are not just randomly browsing the internet and coming across your site by accident.

 There are two types of relevance:

 - Topical relevance – This is the degree to which a page is about a particular topic.